 If you’re like a lot of people, you may understand the basics — like how paying your bills on time is a good thing and paying your bills late is bad.
-Or, you could be like nearly four in ten of the Americans surveyed in a LendingTree survey and think you have no idea how your score is determined.
+Or, you might be like a lot of people and have no idea how your score is determined.

-If you have questions about your credit score, don't be concerned about these money borrowing myths.
-Stick to the facts by checking out this guide on how the major credit scoring models calculate your credit score.
+If you have questions about your credit score, don’t be concerned about these money borrowing myths.
+Stick to the facts and in addition to that, check out this guide on how the major credit scoring models calculate your credit score.

 What is a Credit Score?

 First, let’s start with the nuts and bolts.
 A credit score is a three-digit number that represents your behavior as a borrower and may give some indication as to how likely you are to pay back debt.
-It’s a number that may help lenders, landlords, and even employers decide if they should do business with you.
+It’s a number that potential lenders, landlords, and even employers may look at to learn more about your borrowing history.

 Financial institutions look at your score to predict the odds you’ll pay them back.
 They may also use it to determine the rates and terms available to you.

 Your experience as a borrower is tied to this number.
-Generally, the higher your score is, the more likely you may be to get a loan with lower interest rates and higher credit limits.
+Generally, the higher your score is, the more likely it may be for you to qualify for a loan with lower interest rates and higher credit limits.